 5. Report Violations

 If American Debt Management continues to harass you after you’ve disputed the debt or sent a cease-and-desist letter, it’s time to take action.
+Unpaid debt can lead to further legal complications and continued harassment if not addressed.
 You can report the agency to the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), or your state’s attorney general.
 These organizations can investigate and penalize debt collectors who violate the law.

 6. File a Lawsuit